Many home buyers stress about closing day. However, the mere fact that there is a closing means that most of the hard work has already been done.

 Those present at a closing in New York will usually be both the buyer and seller’s attorneys and the title agent representing the bank.
 Often a buyer and seller’s sales agent(s) will also be present or show up toward the end to collect their commission checks.

 Sometimes a closing can occur at a notary’s office or even at home if the buyer is unable to make it to an office.
 In these instances, a notary will handle the closing, explaining what all the documents are.
 In these cases, it is unlikely anyone other than the buyer and the notary will be present.

 Closing day payments

 - If there is a mortgage, the bank’s title agent will issue a check to your attorney’s escrow account or present it directly at the closing table.
 If there is no mortgage, then the buyer is expected to bring a cashier’s check for the difference after the down payment.

 - The seller will receive any proceeds earned from the sale once the existing liens, or debts tied to the property, have been paid.

 - The sales agents will collect their commission checks

 What happens at the end of a closing?

-Usually the new owner is given their keys.
-Their attorney’s office will agree to e-mail over all the signed documents and/or mail a hard copy.
-The deed will be filed with the city by the buyer’s attorney, registering the sale and new ownership of the property.
+Usually, the new owner gets their keys.
+Their attorney’s office will agree to e-mail all the signed documents and/or mail a hard copy.
+The buyer’s attorney will file the deed with the city, registering the sale and new ownership of the property.